rrnyquist/ebenezer/_Scripture/ESV/22_Song_of_Solomon.md

 I am very dark, but lovely, O daughters of Jerusalem, like the tents of Kedar, like the curtains of Solomon. ^0105

 Do not gaze at me because I am dark, because the sun has looked upon me.
-My mother’s sons were angry with me; they made me keeper of the vineyards, but my own vineyard I have not kept! ^0106
+My mother's sons were angry with me; they made me keeper of the vineyards, but my own vineyard I have not kept! ^0106

 Tell me, you whom my soul loves, where you pasture your flock, where you make it lie down at noon; for why should I be like one who veils herself beside the flocks of your companions? ^0107

-If you do not know, O most beautiful among women, follow in the tracks of the flock, and pasture your young goats beside the shepherds ’ tents. ^0108
+If you do not know, O most beautiful among women, follow in the tracks of the flock, and pasture your young goats beside the shepherds' tents. ^0108

-I compare you, my love, to a mare among Pharaoh’s chariots. ^0109
+I compare you, my love, to a mare among Pharaoh's chariots. ^0109

 Your cheeks are lovely with ornaments, your neck with strings of jewels. ^0110